-The bill, S.B.
-No. 1367, proposes amendments to the Government Code regarding the appointment, duties, and removal of the state prosecuting attorney in Texas.
-It changes the heading of Section 42.001 to include "DUTIES; QUALIFICATIONS" and specifies that the supreme court will appoint the state prosecuting attorney.
-New duties are outlined, including representation of the state in proceedings before the court of criminal appeals and the ability to represent the state in district and inferior courts for cases related to violations of election laws.
+S.B.
+No. 1367 proposes amendments to the Government Code regarding the appointment, duties, and removal of the state prosecuting attorney in Texas.
+The bill changes the heading of Section 42.001 to include "DUTIES; QUALIFICATIONS" and specifies that the supreme court will appoint the state prosecuting attorney.
+It introduces new duties for the state prosecuting attorney, including representing the state in proceedings before the court of criminal appeals and allowing the attorney to represent the state in district and inferior courts for cases related to election law violations.
+Additionally, the bill clarifies the removal process, stating that the supreme court may remove state prosecuting attorneys for good cause.

 Statutes affected: